 Design Standards that drives Kocha Studio

 Great design is hard to notice because it fit our needs so well.
 Moreover, it serving us without drawing attention to itself.
-By far, Kocha Studio use these three standards (in order) as a radar to detect a good design for our design
+By far, Kocha Studio use these three standards (in order) as a radar to detect a good design for our design products and services, includes:

 1. Feeling—Appropriate & Aesthetic?